Big Picture Overview

-The University of Pittsburgh provides its research community access to high performance computing and data storage resources.
-These systems are maintained and supported through the Center for Research Computing and Data (CRCD) and Pitt IT.
+The University of Pittsburgh provides its research community access to high performance computing, data storage, software, and domain expertise.
+These systems/services are maintained and supported through the Center for Research Computing and Data (CRCD) and Pitt Digital.
 To get started, you will need a CRCD account, with which you will use to login to Access Portals to interact with the CRCD Ecosystem.

 A schematic of the process is depicted below.